Ranchi: Geography

-Ranchi lies at 23.36°N 85.33°E near to the Tropic of Cancer.
+Ranchi lies at 23.36°N 85.33°E near the Tropic of Cancer.
 The city covers an area of 175 km2 and its average elevation is 651 m above sea level.
 Ranchi is located in the southern part of the Chota Nagpur plateau, which is the eastern section of the Deccan plateau.

 Ranchi has a hilly topography and its dense tropical forests a combination that produces a relatively moderate climate compared to the rest of the state.
 However, due to the uncontrolled deforestation and development of the city, the average temperature has increased.

 Climate

 Although Ranchi has a humid subtropical climate (Köppen Climate Classification: Cwa), its location and the forests surrounding it combine to produce the unusually pleasant climate for which it is known.
 Summer temperatures range from 20 to 42 °C, winter temperatures from 0 to 25 °C. December and January are the coolest months, with temperatures dipping to the freezing point in some areas (Kanke).
-The annual rainfall is about 1430 mm (56.34 inches).
+The annual rainfall is about 1,430 mm (56.34 inches).
 From June to September the rainfall is about 1,100 mm.